shonology/-Web-Development-Project-Using-Angular/README.md

-# 🎉 Angular Project README
+# First Front End Web Development Project Using Angular🌐🕸️

-Welcome to your Angular project!
+Welcome to OG Supermarket Website!
 This document will guide you through creating, running, and debugging your Angular application. 🚀

 ## 📦 Prerequisites